 Well, there’s nothing worse than sitting around bored or with nothing to do, waiting out the clock.

 Whether you’re in a meeting that’s bored you to the bones or in the office with no mood to work, you’ll find yourself looking at the clock, counting every passing second, but time just seems like it’s dragging on and on.
-In this article you will read about how to make time go faster at work
+This sensation of time drag can be exacerbated by negative feelings and stress.
+If you’re having a slow day at work and wondering how to make time go faster, this post is for you.
+We will share:

-• Insanely effective tips to make time go by faster
+- Insanely effective tips to make time go by faster

 Why Does Time Feel Slow or Faster at Work?